Why I’m not that worried about microplastics (yet)

 illustration of blood vessel, plaque, and microplastics

-Maybe, instead of the microplastics causing more cardiovascular issues, it could be that people with higher levels of microplastics in their arteries have other lifestyle factors or environmental exposures that contribute to their increased risk
+Maybe, instead of the microplastics causing more cardiovascular issues, people with higher levels of microplastics in their arteries have other lifestyle factors or exposures that contribute to their increased CV risk

-For example, people with microplastics in their blood are probably more likely to eat foods packaged in plastic, which are processed, fatty, unnutritious foods that cause heart disease and stroke.
+For example, people with microplastics in their blood are probably more likely to eat foods packaged in plastic, which is processed, fatty, unnutritious food that causes heart disease and stroke.

-For other skeptics out there, there is also a potential explanation of reverse causality.
+There’s also a possible explanation of reverse causality.

-The disease process of plaques building up in arteries could cause an increased surface area to catch microplastics in the artery, so the microplastic accumulation comes after the disease rather than before.
+The disease process of plaques building up in arteries could cause an increased surface area to catch microplastics in the artery, so the microplastic accumulation may actually come after the disease happens, not before.

 Microplastics found in human placentas

-This widely cited study found 12 microplastic fragments (ranging from 5 to 10 μm in size) on the fetal and maternal sides of the placenta and in the chorioamniotic membranes 15.
+This well-known study found 12 microplastic fragments (ranging from 5 to 10 μm in size) on the fetal and maternal sides of the placenta and in the chorioamniotic membranes 15.

-No direct health effects were measured; so it’s unknown how this level of microplastics affects fetal development.
+No health effects were measured; so we still don’t know how this level of microplastics affects fetal health and development.

-While this study is a popular one to point to (we all can get behind healthy babies) I think the strongest argument against its findings is the high risk of microplastics contaminating the sample during collection or analysis.
+While this study is a popular one to point to (babies are cute, we all want them healthy) I think the strongest argument against the findings is the high risk of microplastics contaminating the sample during collection or analysis.

 Microplastics found in human stool 💩